t-mart/brother-mfc-7860dw-setup/docs/scanning.md

       ![ip on lcd](./images/ip.png)

-7. Navigate to that IP address in a browser.
+7. Navigate to that IP address in a browser (port 80).
 Then, in the navigational menu, go to:

    1. Administrator Settings
    2. FTP Scan Profile